Emergency Care: Stings and Bites in the UK

 What to do if you think your pet may have been stung

-• If there is a change in their breathing or swelling to their face get them to the vets immediately.
-(If possible call your vet to let them know to expect you.)
+- If there is a change in their breathing or swelling to their face, get them to the vets immediately.
+(If possible, call your vet to let them know to expect you.)

-• If your pet seems fine in themselves, with no facial swelling or alteration to their breathing, you may be able to contact your vet for an appropriate dose of anti-histamine to reduce the reaction.
-However, allergic reactions can occasionally be delayed so it is important to monitor them closely for the remainder of the day
+- If your pet seems fine in themselves, with no facial swelling or alteration to their breathing, you may be able to contact your vet for an appropriate dose of anti-histamine to reduce the reaction, however, allergic reactions can occasionally be delayed so it is important to monitor them closely for the remainder of the day

-• Ensure they have plenty of access to water
+- Keep the animal calm and ensure they have plenty of access to water

 Tips to avoid insect stings

-• Clear away any known nests
+- Clear away any known nests

-• Discourage playing with insects – distract them with other games
+- Discourage playing with insects – distract them with other games

 Snake bites

-While grass snakes can grow fairly big, they are not venomous, so a bite will not cause an allergic reaction, but could cause a nasty wound which may require veterinary attention.
+While grass snakes can grow fairly large, they are not venomous, so a bite will not cause an allergic reaction, but could cause a nasty wound which may require veterinary attention.
 Adders, however, are venomous, and a bite may result in a serious anaphylactic reaction.
 As with insects, snakes tend to bite the part of the animal’s body which has disturbed them – so a bite to a foot or the nose is most common.

 Again the severity of the bite can vary with the location of the bite, the depth of the bite and the animal’s response.
 Smaller animals may be worse affected.